DataIntellectTech/q-REST/User_Guide.md

 ## Defining the KDB Function
 On the kdb instance, the user will have to define a function to call.
 The function could be for any purpose within kdb but must accept an object , which a two element list where element 1 is the function name and element 2 is the arguments for the function.
-This object is sent along with the `gateway.function` and the `username` in the c.jar c.ks call.
+This object is sent along with the `gateway.function` and the `username` in the c.java c.ks call.

 By default the q-REST service has a property called  `gateway.function` in the `application.properties` file.
 This property sets the wrapping function for the function on the KDB instance.